Pigouvian Taxes, Their Pros and Cons, and Examples

-Ideally, a Pigouvian tax will cost the producer the amount equivalent to the harm it causes others.
-For example, a manufacturer poisoned the groundwater in its first five years of operations.
-It costs the nearby town $1 million to clean it up.
-The manufacturer emitted 100,000 gallons of waste during that period.
+Let's imagine a manufacturer poisoned the groundwater in its first five years of operations.
+The manufacturer emitted 100,000 gallons of waste during that period, and it cost the nearby town $1 million to clean it up.
 The town would impose a $1 million fine for past behavior.
 But it would also impose a Pigouvian tax of $10 a gallon going forward.
 That would cover the cost of future pollution.
 If it was worth it to the firm to continue making its toxin-producing product, then it would pay the fine.

 If not, then it would go out of business.
 Either way, the town will have clean water.

 A gasoline tax is another example of a Pigouvian tax.
 It seeks to raise the driver's cost to cover the negative externalities created by driving automobiles.
 In the United States, the federal gas tax was $0.183 per gallon in 2019, and the average state tax for gasoline was $0.2868 per gallon.
 The revenue goes into the federal Highway Trust Fund to pay for roadway maintenance.